UI access and password settings by service

 Caution

-You cannot use the provide File Browser upload feature of Namenode UI from Cloud Hadoop 1.5 and higher.
-Please use Hue for upload.
+You cannot use the File Browser upload feature of Namenode UI from Cloud Hadoop 1.5 and higher.
+Use Hue for upload.

-You can access the web UI using DNS.
+You can access each web UI using DNS.

 Note

-From Cloud Hadoop 2.1 and higher, you must complete the Ncloud account login authentication to access web UI due to SSO integration.
+From Cloud Hadoop 2.1 and higher, you must complete the NCloud account login authentication to access the web UI due to SSO integration.

-1. From NAVER Cloud Platform console, click the Services > Big Data & Analytics > Cloud Hadoop menus sequentially.
+1. In the VPC environment on the NAVER Cloud Platform console, navigate to i_menu > Services > Big Data & Analytics > Cloud Hadoop.

-2. Select the cluster to access the web UI from the cluster list, and then click the [View by application] button.
+2. Select the cluster to access the web UI from the cluster list, and then click [View by application].

-3. Click the web UI link in the remarks field from the pop-up window's web UI list.
+3. Click the web UI link in the note field from the popup window's web UI list.

-4. Go to the NCloud login authentication page and access through the personal information consent after NCloud account login.
+4. Go to the NCloud login authentication page and access the web UI with NCloud account login.

 Caution

-Due to reinforced SSL security policy, an error may occur when accessing the self-signed certificate URL if the user environment is macOS Catalina, or Chrome.
+Due to a reinforced SSL security policy, an error may occur when accessing the self-signed certificate URL if the user environment is macOS Catalina or Chrome.
 Click the empty space in the error screen and enter thisisunsafe with the keyboard to access.

-The following warning message will be displayed if you are using a Mozilla Firefox browser.
-Click the [Advanced] button, and then click the [Accept the risk and continue] button.
+The following warning message is displayed if you are using a Mozilla Firefox browser.
+Click [Advanced], and then click [Accept the risk and continue].

 Note

-After executing Kerberize, Kerberos authentication is added when accessing the web UI page.
-For detailed information about Kerberize, see Secure Hadoop configuration (optional) guide.
+After executing Kerberize, the Kerberos authentication is added when accessing the web UI page.
+For more information about Kerberize, see the Secure Hadoop configuration (optional) guide.

 Change password